On this walking holiday we stay in

 Valley - Today is a full day of walking with options of two levels.
-In the morning we transfer by coach to the Luberon National Park where we begin our walk at pre-historic Fort of Buoux.
-We hear stories about the historic fort this fort centred in the bloody religious wars of Southern France at the time of
+In the morning we transfer by coach to the beautiful Luberon National Park.
+Our walk starts at the historic Fort of Buoux and we hear stories about how this fort centred in the bloody religious wars of Southern France at the time of